Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

-Suppose $u$ is the low-degree vertex and $v$ is the high-degree vertex, if $d_u > d'_u$ after the insertion, $u$ becomes \hd and performs~\cref{alg:low-neighbor}.
+\paragraph{Edge Insertion between One Low-Degree and One High-Degree Vertex} Suppose $u$ is the low-degree vertex and $v$ is the high-degree vertex, if $deg(u) > deg'(u)$ after the insertion, $u$ becomes \hd and performs~\cref{alg:low-neighbor}.
 In this case, we treat the edge insertion as an edge insertion between two \hd vertices and handle such an insertion in~\cref{sec:updates-high-deg}.
 Now suppose $u$ does not change its degree designation after the insertion.
 If $u$ or $v$, or both, are not in the MIS, then, nothing needs to be done except for changing the counters.
-If both $u$ and $v$ are in the MIS, then $v$ needs to perform the procedure outlined in~\cref{alg:low-deg-enters}; this is the procedure for a \hd node in the MIS when one of its \ld neighbors enters the MIS.
+If both $u$ and $v$ are in the MIS, then $v$ needs to perform the procedure outlined in~\cref{alg:low-deg-enters}; this is the procedure for a \hd vertex in the MIS when one of its \ld neighbors enters the MIS.
 Obtaining this information about $u$ requires $O(1)$ messages and $O(1)$ rounds of communication.